S1ngle322/InnoRussianRelational/README.md

 ## PART TWO

-We started our work by a new nodejs project, and I am not sure it was assumed by assignment, but anyway, here how results could be reproduced:
+We started our work by a new nodejs project, and I am not sure it was assumed by assignment, but anyway, here is how results can be reproduced:

 Download this repository and open it in IntelliJ IDEA, for example.